Key Stage 3 Geography

 “It's not just climate change; it's sheer space, places to grow food for this enormous horde.
 Either we limit our population growth or the natural world will do it for us, and the natural world is doing it for us right now.”
 David Attenborough

-Pupils will be given one formal end of unit assessment each half term, which will be completed in their progress book.
+Pupils will be given one formal end of unit assessment each term, which will be completed in their progress book.
 At least one homework each half term will also be completed in their progress books and will act as a mid-topic checkpoint, to enable us to support and extend the students’ learning further.

 Ways to help my child succeed